Keyondunker/Vector-Nest-Provider/README.md

 ### 3. Prepare the README file for Users and Providers

+Now you need to create a human-readable specification of your Product Category.
+Choose one of the provided templates of the `README.md` file.
+You can either go with a simple one (`README_template_simple.md`) if the definition might evolve over time or if you already have all of the answers you can use the comprehensive version (`README_template_comprehensive.md`).
+You have total freedom to shape this document in a way you think is best.
+Rename the chosen file to `README.md` (this will override this, but that's fine).

-Now rename the `README_template.md` file in the root of the repository to `README.md` (this will override this file, that's fine).
-From now on the `README.md` will include instructions for your Providers on how to easily integrate with your Product Category as well as basic information about your PC that might be interesting to Users.
-So the last thing you need to do is customize the information by filling out the sections denoted with `{...}`.
+From now on the `README.md` will include basic information about your PC that might be interesting to Users.
+It also links to a Provider tutorial on how to easily integrate with your Product Category.
+So the last thing you need to do is customize the information by filling out the missing parts in the base `README.md` as well as in the `README_Become_a_Provider.md`.

 ### 4. Grow Your Product Category